GUL insurance, or guaranteed universal life insurance, offers permanent life insurance coverage without requiring an investment value.

 **After the age of 60, $50,000 is the maximum amount of whole life insurance available.

-If you would like an accurate quote based on your age and health, please feel free to give us a call toll-free at 855-247-9555.
+If you would like an accurate quote based on your age and health, please feel free to give us a call at 855-247-9555 or request a free quote below.
 One of our experts will be able to compare rates and options from more than 50 top-rated insurers in just a few minutes.

 We recently worked with a family who wanted to fund use life insurance to fund a trust for their special needs child.
 In this situation, a special needs trust is used to leave money behind to a loved one without jeopardizing their eligibility for state or federal benefits.